zephyrtronium/crazy/README.md

 	uniformity in many dimensions is required.
 It is, however, the slowest generator implemented in crazy: about a third the throughput of xoroshiro128+ and a bit less than half that of LFG.
-Eventually, I'd like to implement one of the WELL generators for even better dimensionality at faster speeds.
+Eventually, I'd like to implement one of the WELL generators for even better equidistribution at comparable speeds.
-- LFG(273, 607) is the same PRNG implemented in math/rand.
-Therefore, it can be used where interoperability with the same is required; for example, to transition from the standard library to crazy in order to be able to save and restore state while not risking changes to test results.
+- LFG(273, 607) is reasonably fast with reasonable quality.
+It is the same generator as the one used in the standard library, but it travels in the opposite direction and uses a different seeding algorithm.
+If the standard library works for you but xoroshiro doesn't, and MT64 is too slow, LFG should work.
 - Cryptographically secure pseudo-random number generators are outside the scope of crazy.
 There will never be a CSPRNG in crazy.
 Avoid using any crazy generator for any cryptographic applications.